ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/in-music-festival-tickets.markdown

 section1-content: "Fans of Nick Cave and the Bad Seeds, Queens of the Stone Age, The\
   \ Kills and St.Vincent get ready because your summer starts here!
 We’ve been lucky\
   \ enough to get our hands on tickets to the coveted INmusic Festival and they’re\
-  \ up for grabs for one very lucky NME reader.
-Click here for a chance to win!"
+  \ up for grabs for one very lucky NME reader!"
 section2-content: "What better way to kick of the summer off in style than with amazing\
   \ festival and camping tickets to the 13th INmusic festival in the beautiful Zageb,\
   \ Croatia?
 Spanning three beautiful islands in the middle of Lake Jarun, Zagreb,\